 Sustainable investments align with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights through the use of environmental and UNGC (UN Global Compact) controversies screening as an indication for alignment with OECD guidelines / UN guiding principles along with other tools including ESG scores and research as part of the investment.

 C) SUSTAINABLE INVESTMENT OBJECTIVE OF THE FINANCIAL PRODUCT

-The environmental and social objectives of the product are the advancement of the Circular Economy.
+The environmental objectives of the product are reductions in harm to the environment and climate arising from the emissions of greenhouse gases.